uktrade/platform-tools/README.md

    - _Note: You will need access to the `platform` group in Passman._
 2. Run `poetry config pypi-token.pypi <token>` to add the token to your Poetry configuration.

-Update the version, as the same version cannot be published to PyPi.
+Update the version, as the same version cannot be published to PyPI.

 ```
 poetry version patch